Frequently Asked Questions

 What documents are needed to arrange a funeral?

+In Spain, funeral costs are typically paid by the family or the person arranging the service.
 Under Spanish law (Article 1894 of the Civil Code), the spouse, descendants, or ascendants of the deceased are responsible for covering funeral costs.

 Yes.
 If the service hasn’t been used, you can request a full refund at any time of payment.
 Just contact support@funecon.es